 The lesson here is: take Pulau Ketam for what it is; a fishing village booming with city day-trippers lured by the promise of fresh seafood, so the locals have to accommodate the best they can.
 I believe it’s decent income alongside their normal fishing operations.
 They are friendly people and work hard for their money, good for them.

 Should you visit Pulau Ketam?
+Yes!
 Why not?
-Go get the experience, support the local folk, expose your kids to how other people live.
+Get the experience, support the local folks, expose your kids to how other people live, cuti-cuti Malaysia.

 And of course happiness is intensified with great company, so bring along some good friends for the ride.